How To Sell A Portion Of Your House In Texas: A Guide To Property Division

 In Texas, separated lands could impact your property taxes, thus modifying your financial responsibilities.
 Also, if there happens to be an existing mortgage on the home, you have to consider how the sale funds will change your loan balance and if you will need lender approval for such an amount.

-Considering these points will allow selling parts of your house, provided that your plans are legally valid and in accordance with Texan laws, comply with your predefined economic objectives.
+Considering these points will allow selling parts of your house, provided that your plans are legally valid and in accordance with Texan laws, and comply with your predefined economic objectives.

 How to Determine the Value of a Partial Property Sale